-A procedural guide by Ciré was updated in 2015, but only available in French; unlike the 2008 version that was made available in Dutch, English, Serbian-Croatian, Turkish, Albanian and Russian.
+A procedural guide by Ciré was updated in 2015, but only available in French.
+A revised version is expected in 2019; unlike the 2008 version that was made available in Dutch, English, Serbian-Croatian, Turkish, Albanian and Russian.

 On the websites of Agentschap Inburgering en Integratie (Dutch), Ciré (French) and ADDE (French) extensive legal information is made available on all aspects of the asylum procedure, reception conditions and detention.